jsware/able-buttons/README.md

 *NB: If you connect a switch to the pin, the idle time is only counted when the switch is open **not** when it is untouched.*

-The time required for buttons to be held is controlled via `setHeldTime(ms)` methods and time to become idle is controlled with the `setIdleTime(ms)` method.
+The time required for buttons to be held is controlled via `Button::setHeldTime(ms)` methods and time to become idle is controlled with the `Button::setIdleTime(ms)` method.
 The default held time is 1 second and idle time is 60 seconds.

 ### Clicker Buttons